pncln/OpenFFD/readme.md

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/amazing-feature`
+3. Install development dependencies: `pip install -e ".[dev]"`
+4. Set up pre-commit hooks: `pre-commit install`
+5. Make your changes (ensure tests pass and code is formatted)
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
+6. Commit your changes: `git commit -m 'Add amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
+7. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request
+8. Open a Pull Request

 ## 🙏 Acknowledgments

 - Thanks to all contributors who have helped shape this project
-- Special thanks to the computational design community for valuable feedback
+- Special thanks to the computational design and CFD communities for valuable feedback